-Ben’s current research focuses on policies and mechanisms that promote political inclusion and protect minority rights.
+Ben conducts research on policies and mechanisms that promote political inclusion and protect minority rights.
 He has published widely on ethnic politics and ethnic conflict in Asia, and is author or editor of five books (see publications tab for more info).

 Ben has worked as an advisor to the United Nations and to national governments on political inclusion and the governance of conflict-affected areas.
 He is currently working on a new book about Tibet.

 Shangrila Inside Out: Ethnic Diversity and Development (in Chinese) Kunming: Yunnan People’s Publishing House (2017, forthcoming).

 ‘Increasing Women’s Parliamentary Representation in Asia and the Pacific: The Indonesian Experience.’
 Asia and the Pacific Policy Studies 4 (1) January 2017.
 38-49.